aws/aws-eks-best-practices/content/reliability/docs/application.md

 You can use Pod anti-affinity to schedule a Deployment‘s Pods on different nodes and avoid PDB related delays during node upgrades.

 ### Practice chaos engineering
-> Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
+> Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent conditions in production.

 In his blog, Dominik Tornow explains that [Kubernetes is a declarative system](https://medium.com/@dominik.tornow/the-mechanics-of-kubernetes-ac8112eaa302) where “*the user supplies a representation of the desired state of the system to the system.
 The system then considers the current state and the desired state to determine the sequence of commands to transition from the current state to the desired state.*” This means Kubernetes always stores the *desired state* and if the system deviates, Kubernetes will take action to restore the state.
 For example, if a worker node becomes unavailable, Kubernetes will reschedule the Pods onto another worker node.
 Similarly, if a `replica` crashes, the [Deployment Contoller](https://kubernetes.io/docs/concepts/architecture/controller/#design) will create a new `replica`.
 In this way, Kubernetes controllers automatically fix failures.